sortofamudkip/cat/README.md

 # cat
 Processes data from Reddit's greatest social phenomena, /r/catsstandingup.

-Specifically, it finds the upvote percentage and distribution of votes of comments in the sub.
+Catsstandingup is a subreddit (forum) where you are only allowed to type "Cat."; thus the upvotes of each comment should be expected to be uniform; however, this is not the case.
+This small project collects the upvote percentage/distribution of votes of comments in that sub using Reddit's API, `praw`.

 ## Prerequisites